Helping You to Maximize Your Academic Pursuits

 Specialty Student Interest Group

-The mission of the Disaster Medicine Interest Group (DMIG) is to expose medical students to disaster scenarios and emergency situations through hands-on workshops, guest speakers, and certification courses.
+The mission of the Disaster Medicine Interest Group (DMIG) is to expose medical students to simulated disaster scenarios and emergency situations through hands-on workshops, guest speakers, and certification courses.
 Students will be trained to function effectively and safely deliver rapid high-quality emergency medical care in austere conditions under high pressure.
 Our goal is to help students develop competencies in situational analysis, risk assessment, and planning in the face of natural disasters, mass casualties, and other unpredictable cases.

 Emergency Medicine Interest Group